redox-os/book/src/ch09-03-porting-applications.md

 You can search them with `Ctrl+F`, all package names are clickable and their homepage is available on the right-side of the package description/details.

-- Debian packages are the most easy to find dependencies because they are the most used by software developers to describe "Build Instructions".
+- Debian packages are the easiest to find dependencies because they are the most used by software developers to describe "Build Instructions".
 - Don't use the `.deb` packages to create recipes, they are adapted for the Debian environment.
 - The recipe `PATH` environment variable only read the build tools at `/usr/bin`, it don't read the `/usr/lib` and `/include` folders (this avoid [automagic dependencies](https://wiki.gentoo.org/wiki/Project:Quality_Assurance/Automagic_dependencies)).
 - Don't add build tools on recipe dependencies, check the [Debian](https://packages.debian.org/testing/build-essential) and [Arch Linux](https://archlinux.org/packages/core/any/base-devel/) meta-packages for reference.